From loans to savings, simplifying everything.

 Moved document uploads to the end to ease early-stage friction

-Streamline & Simplify
+Cognitive Overload -> Streamline & Simplify

 We identified a 14% drop-off on the loan offer screen and conducted an audit to uncover friction points.
 Using user feedback, we prioritized key decision-making factors and applied visual hierarchy and progressive disclosure to reduce cognitive overload.